davidusb-geek/emhass/docs/study_case.md

 As we showed in the forecast module section, we can pass our own forecast data using lists of values passed at runtime using templates.
 However, it is possible to also pass other data during runtime to automate energy management.

 For example, let's suppose that for the default configuration with two deferrable loads, we want to correlate and control them to the outside temperature.
-This will be used to build a list of the total number of hours for each deferrable load (`def_total_hours`).
+This will be used to build a list of the total number of hours for each deferrable load (`operating_hours_of_each_deferrable_load`).
 In this example, the first deferrable load is a water heater and the second is the pool pump.

 We will begin by defining a temperature sensor on a 12 hours sliding window using the filter platform for the outside temperature:
 ```